 Her most in-depth consideration of the jhānas is made in her book Who Is My Self?
-A Guide to Buddhist Meditation.
-In this work, she takes the reader on a tour of each of the eight jhānas.
+A Guide to Buddhist Meditation.14 In this work, she takes the reader on a tour of each of the eight jhānas.
 Though she clearly uses the Visuddhimagga in her explanation of the various jhānas, she places its authority as secondary to the suttas, drawing heavily on the Sāmaññaphala-sutta and the Poṭṭhapāda-sutta.
 In one case where the Visuddhimagga's instructions differ from her understanding of attachment in the first jhāna, she returns to the suttas, reminding the reader that "the Buddha never said so" in the suttas, and argues that the later commentaries added this idea.
 So while the Visuddhimagga remains an important work for Ayya Khema, it does not hold the same primacy as the suttas.

-Unlike Buddhaghosa, who says that among those who attempt the jhānas only a very small fraction will reach them, Ayya Khema insists that they are not difficult to achieve.
-Citing the Mahāsaccaka-sutta in which the Buddha remembers entering jhāna as a child during the annual plowing festival, she insists that children often spontaneously enter the jhānas and that "Everyone who possesses patience and perseverance can get to the jhānas."
-This attitude toward the achievability of the jhānas leads her to believe that Buddhists who attained the jhānas had the same experience as those reported by Christian mystics; the experience of jhāna is a universally human one.
-According to Ayya Khema, Buddhist meditation, which she equates with the jhānas, is the "science of mind" because the jhānas are "explainable and repeatable."
+Unlike Buddhaghosa, who says that among those who attempt the jhānas only a very small fraction will reach them, Ayya Khema insists that they are not difficult to achieve.15 Citing the Mahāsaccaka-sutta in which the Buddha remembers entering jhāna as a child during the annual plowing festival, she insists that children often spontaneously enter the jhānas and that "Everyone who possesses patience and perseverance can get to the jhānas."16 This attitude toward the achievability of the jhānas leads her to believe that Buddhists who attained the jhānas had the same experience as those reported by Christian mystics; the experience of jhāna is a universally human one.
+According to Ayya Khema, Buddhist meditation, which she equates with the jhānas, is the "science of mind" because the jhānas are "explainable and repeatable."17 her understanding and teachings regarding karma and rebirth.

-But lest we are led to believe that Ayya Khema falls into the "Buddhism without beliefs" category of converts, we should also consider her understanding and teachings regarding karma and rebirth.
 She is unwavering in her acceptance of rebirth and suggests that practicing right concentration (jhāna) will decrease craving and eventually eradicate it, removing one from the wheel of samsara.
-Karma is of course important in the endeavor to exit samsara, as it leads to better circumstances for practice; for example, Khema notes that it is good karma that brings people to meditation retreats.
-But, she insists, making good karma for the purpose of experiencing a pleasant next life is "commercial," as she puts it, and in so doing suggests a modernist view of the rebirth goals among many traditional Theravādins.
-19
+Karma is of course important in the endeavor to exit samsara, as it leads to better circumstances for practice; for example, Khema notes that it is good karma that brings people to meditation retreats.18 But, she insists, making good karma for the purpose of experiencing a pleasant next life is "commercial," as she puts it, and in so doing suggests a modernist view of the rebirth goals among many traditional Theravādins.19